AMarkovic0/TCP_station/README.md

 # TCP_home_station
 TCP station for home automation.

 Station for home automation.
-TCP server designed for control of independent home sensors and actuators.
+TCP server designed for control of stand alone home sensors and actuators.

 Every device should have standardized firmware with ability to perform at least simple operations regarding its purpose.